mdr-uma/mdr-uma/README.md

 <br/>

-### Passionate Software Engineer searching for a Front-end role.
-Former Math teacher and graphic designer, lifelong learner, enthusiastic, self-driven individual seeking for a new opportunities to grow as a Web Developer.
+### Self-driven Software Engineer, Graphic designer and former Math teacher searching for a new opportunities to grow as a Web Developer.

 - 😄 Pronouns: she/her